codebar/tutorials/js/lesson4/tutorial.md

 You can now call `getGithubInfo`, passing the username, from the `keypress` block above.
 That will log the data to the console.
 Next, we need to pass this back to the web page via the DOM.

+### Handling a successful request

+Our `getGithubInfo` method will return the response from the server, including the HTTP status:

 ```js
 function getGithubInfo(username) {
   var url = "https://api.github.com/users/" + username;